src-zone/material/README.md

   you must have built the material `bundle` first.
 * Check the `package.json` files for other commands that can be used to build, debug, test, release, or publish the library.
-* Publishing a new bundle is handled by circleci.
+* Publishing a new bundle is handled by Github Actions.
 The commands for publishing/releasing a new version are in the root `package.json`.
-These commands create the appropriate tags and changes that are picked up by the circleci build to do an actual publish/deploy/distribution of a new version of the library.
+These commands create the appropriate tags and changes that are picked up by a Github Action build to do an actual publish/deploy/distribution of a new version of the library.
 * Please use commit messages according to the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).